The Ultimate Guide to Houston's Free Museums

 Museum District

 MFAH is among the top 10 largest art museums in the United States, holding more than 65,000 pieces of art.
 The permanent collection features art from Asia, the Islamic World, Africa, Europe, and the Americas, as well as photography, prints, drawings, and decorative arts.
-The museum also has a theater that shows independent films throughout the year, and rotating exhibits in its temporary gallery spaces.
+The museum also has a theater that shows independent films throughout the year, and temporary gallery spaces that feature rotating exhibits.
 Head over to the Nancy and Rich Kinder Building across the street for even more art.

 General admission to the MFAH is free all day on Thursdays, and it's open until 9pm to offer more time for exploration.
-Special exhibitions and movies will still require paid admission.
+Special exhibitions and movies require paid admission.

 Amarie Gipson contributed to this guide.